w3c/wai-tutorials/source/menus/structure.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-## Identifying the menu

-To identify the menu, use the `<nav>` element in HTML5.
-It allows users to directly jump to the menu as it has an implicit WAI-ARIA landmark role of `navigation`.
-The `<nav>` element wraps the unordered or ordered list that contains the navigation options.
+## Menu region

+Identify the menu region so that it can be located by web browsers and assistive technologies.
+For example, some tools allow users to directly jump to these regions through keyboard controls.

+Use the `<nav>` element in HTML5 as container for the menu.
+Otherwise, use WAI-ARIA by setting the `role` attribute to the value `navigation` on the element that contains the menu; usually a `<div>`.

 {::nomarkdown}
 <%= code_start('','HTML') %>